awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 **Note**
 Currently, you can't view, copy, or download more than 500 bytes of SQL text for SQL Server DB instances\.
-For Amazon RDS for MySQL DB instances, viewing more SQL text is not supported in the EU \(Stockholm\) region\.
+For Amazon RDS for MySQL DB instances, viewing more SQL text is not supported in the Europe \(Stockholm\) region\.

 **To view more SQL text in the Performance Insights dashboard**